LHC signatures of a light pseudoscalar in a flipped two-Higgs scenario: the usefulness of boosted $b{\bar b}$ pairs: Collider Analysis

 \subsection{Jet Reconstruction and BDT-based Tagging Strategy}

 Detector simulation is performed using \texttt{Delphes}, which applies standard resolution and efficiency functions.
 Fig.~\ref{fig:eta_phi_display} presents an event display in the $\eta-\phi$ plane, visualizing the challenge of reconstruction: the parton-level $b$-quarks hadronize into $B$-hadrons that are spatially close, leading to overlapping energy deposits in the calorimeter.
-To visually represent, the sizes of the radii of the plotted objects are scaled logarithmically with their transverse momentum ($p_T$).
+To visualize, the radii of the plotted objects are scaled logarithmically with their transverse momentum ($p_T$).
 As illustrated in the zoomed inset at the bottom of Fig.~\ref{fig:eta_phi_display}, the two $b$-quarks from the light pseudoscalar decay (represented by green filled circles) are produced with an extremely small angular separation due to the significant transverse boost.
 As these quarks hadronize into $B$-mesons (red filled circles), their subsequent energy deposits in the calorimeter overlap almost entirely, causing standard resolved-jet algorithms to reconstruct them as a single, ``squeezed'' $b$-tagged jet (indicated by the green unfilled circle).
-This ``merging'' phenomenon necessitates the shift from standard resolved analysis to the specialized jet tagging technique discussed below.
+This ``merging'' phenomenon necessitates a shift from standard resolved analysis to the specialized jet-tagging technique discussed below.
 Furthermore, the top zoomed inset highlights a parton-level gluon (represented by the purple filled circle) splitting into a two-prong configuration.

 To recover the signal efficiency in this boosted regime, we employ a dedicated jet substructure analysis: \begin{itemize} \item \textbf{Jet Clustering:} We cluster particle-flow objects using the anti-$k_t$ algorithm\, \cite{Cacciari:2008gp} with a radius parameter $R=0.5$ (AK5).
 This radius is chosen to be large enough to contain the collimated decay products of the light resonance but small enough to mitigate pileup contamination.
 The jets are subsequently groomed using the Soft-Drop algorithm\,\cite{Larkoski:2014wba} to remove soft, wide-angle radiation, sharpening the mass resolution.